FoxSecIntel/DNS-analysis/README.md

 This repository will provide a bunch of scripts to make life easier when dealing with DNS at work !

+domain-age.sh - Determines the age of a domain name<br>
+$ ./domain-age.sh example.com

 domain-info.sh - Find quickly Information about a domain<br>
 $ ./domain-info.sh example.com